 We crunched a year's worth of data to find the average $2,000 loan rates that borrowers using the Credible marketplace received and how likely they were to prequalify for a $2,000 loan.
 Not surprisingly, borrowers with excellent credit received the lowest rates and were the most likely to qualify.

-Data are for borrowers who used the Credible marketplace from March 2024 through February 2025; % prequalified represents the percentage who prequalified for a $2,000 loan.
-Source: Credible
+Data are for borrowers who used the Credible marketplace from March 2025 through February 2026 and successfully prequalified for a $2,000 loan (+/- $500).
+Source: Credible.
+Not all credit score tiers had sufficient data.

 Most people who got a $2,000 loan through Credible used it for bills or rent and debt consolidation.
-You can also see that most who borrowed $2,000 through Credible had fair credit.
+You can also see that most people who borrowed $2,000 through Credible had fair credit (a FICO score of 580 to 669) or good credit (a FICO score of 670 to 739).

 Interest rates for $2,000 loans by loan purpose and credit score

 In addition to your credit score, lenders consider how you want to use the loan when determining what APR to offer.
-The graph below shows how APRs varied across the most common loan purposes for borrowers who used the Credible personal loan marketplace to get a $2,000 loan.
-For example, borrowers with fair credit received the best rates when using a personal loan to refinance credit cards.
+The chart below shows how APRs varied across the most common loan purposes for borrowers who used the Credible personal loan marketplace to get a $2,000 loan.

 Types of $2,000 loans